binary-manu/rpm/README.md

 and a build powershell script `build/build.ps1` which take care of building RPM.

-These scripts require the most recent Microsoft PowerShell-Framework (7.3) installed (x64 or x86) on the host machine. [link](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3#msi)
+These scripts require the most recent [Microsoft PowerShell-Framework (7.3)](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3#msi) installed (x64 or x86) on the host machine.

 To build RPM, simply run: